Is Your Throat Chakra Overactive? Top 7 Effective Solutions

 Is Your Throat Chakra Overactive?

-Understanding the causes of an overactive throat chakra can help you find balance.
-This chakra governs communication, self-expression, and truth.
+Understanding the causes of an imbalanced throat chakra can help you find balance.
+This fifth chakra governs communication, self-expression, and truth.
 When overactive, it can lead to excessive talking, harsh words, and a lack of listening skills.
-Recognizing the triggers and lifestyle factors is the first step in addressing this imbalance.
+Recognizing the triggers and lifestyle factors is the first step in healing this energy zone.

 Common Triggers